kwnetzwelt/cctv-mkv-timelapse/README.md

 ## How it Works

 The `process_videos.sh` script finds all `.mkv` files in the input directory, groups them by their modification date, and then uses `ffmpeg` to create the timelapse.
 The `ffmpeg` command speeds up the video by a factor of 30 and creates a smooth 30fps MP4 file.

+After a timelapse is successfully created for a specific day, the script will automatically delete the corresponding input folder from `videos/input` to save space.